byu-cpe/ComputingBootCamp/website/_selfpaced/Lcm.md

 ### Sending Messages

 In order to send a message, we first need to fill it with some kind of useful information.
 This is now where the programming language of your choice comes in.
 For each language the process is ever so slightly different, but the principles remain the same.
-We need to: Include the message definitions, create an object of that type in our code, fill it with the desired information, and then publish it over the network using built in functions from LCM.
+We need to:
+* Include the message definitions
+* Create an object of that type in our code
+* Fill it with the desired information
+* Publish it over the network using built in functions from LCM.

 Following is the file that I created for publishing simple messages that use the item and status types that I defined in the previous section.
 ````